The Last Spritz

 The 2024 bottle (the one with 'GA' stamped at the base instead of 'Parfum') is the closest to the original Profumo formula.
 Heavier incense, more patchouli, better performance.
 If you're buying Parfum online, get this version.
 The pre-2024 formulations run brighter and more aromatic — not bad, just not the reason anyone's recommending this bottle.

 What makes Parfum the best flanker in the lineup is the one thing every other AdG has struggled with for thirty years: staying power.
-You get 8+ hours with real presence for the first four, and a skin-level dry-down that smells like warm stone and sea air.
+It opens with real presence and is still on you when you get home, settling into a skin-level dry-down that smells like warm stone and sea air.
 For the first time, an Acqua di Giò wears like a grown-up fragrance instead of a weekend summer splash.
+See the full breakdown.

 Acqua di Giò Profondo